 St Mark is transitioning to a blend of in-person and virtual events.
 Events will appear as they are scheduled.

 Introductory Giving Page Click Here

-This page gives help information and links to the actual sites at which you can enter electronic donations.
+This page gives help information and links to the sites at which you can enter electronic donations.

-You can still mail in a check and that mail is being picked up at the church’s locked mailbox and processed regularly.
+You can still mail in a check and that mail is picked up at the church’s locked mailbox and processed regularly.